mikaells/RibDif/README.md

 	marina/sp.

 # Helper scripts
 If you have a favorite species within a large genus, you can use the MakeSpeciesHeatmap.R script to fish it out.
 Sometimes wrongly annotated genomes can really throw the logic of RibDif off, so you can have a look at your species here.
 This will make a heatmap of the clusters of your species and the genomes for which it overlaps and you can see if you really have species overlap.
-Maybe it's not that bad.
+Remember to take into account that some species have many more genomes available than others and that can also skew the visual interpretation

 Rscript ~/RibDif/MakeSpeciesHeatmap.R UC-FILE SPECIES

 E.G if you want to look at the v3v4 amplicons of B. subtilis from a Bacillus run, you do

 Rscript ~/RibDif/MakeSpeciesHeatmap.R amplicons/Bacillus-v3v4.uc subtilis

-Turns out most of the reported overlap, in this case, is because of a couple of odd (wrongly annotated genomes?) are mucking up the conclusion